 For a complete list of student publications, click here.

 The SEA-PHAGES course is open to all colleges and universities.
 Selection is primarily based on the readiness and commitment of the applying institution to offer and sustain the course beyond the first year.

 Applications to join SEA and offer the SEA-PHAGES course are solicited the fall prior to each academic year.

-For more information, see the Application Downloads in the right rail.
+For more information, see the application materials in the Downloads box.

 HHMI supports talented scientists and educators to advance biomedical research and train the next generation of scientific leaders.
 Our work is shaped by three core values: